syncfusion-content/winui-docs/winui/Avatar-view/content-types.md

 The `Group` content type allows you to display up to three images or initials within a single avatar view.
 To use this content type, you must set the following properties, which include:

-`GroupSource`: Used to set the ItemSource for the group view.
+`GroupSource`: Used to set the ItemsSource for the group view.
 `InitialsMemberPath`: Used to set the initials for the group view.
-`ImageSourceMemberPath`: Used to set the images for the group view.
+`InitialsColorMemberPath`: Used to set the initials color for the group view.
 `BackgroundColorMemberPath`: Used to set the background color for the group view.
-`InitialsColorMemberPath`: Used to set the initials color for the group view.
+`ImageSourceMemberPath`: Used to set the image source for the group view.

-The following code sample illustrates how to create an item source for a class.
+The following code example illustrates how to create an ItemsSource for a group avatar view.

 {% tabs %}
 {% highlight c# %}